equal-lang/equal/README.md

 - implict conversions between types will throw error
 ##### Scope
 - an variable is available in the div block the variable is defined in as well as all its children
+##### Notes
+- variables can be redefined
+- expressions must be assigned to variables to be used later

 ### Functions